Correlation-enhanced electron-phonon coupling: Applications of GW and screened hybrid functional to bismuthates, chloronitrides, and other high Tc superconductors: Computational details

 \subsection{Method}

-The electronic structures are calculated using both the VASP[S\onlinecite{vaspS}] code with GGA(PBE)[S\onlinecite{PBES}] and HSE06[S\onlinecite{HSE2006S}] exchange-correlation functionals and WIEN2k[S\onlinecite{wien2kS}] code with GGA(PBE)[S\onlinecite{PBES}] exchange-correlation functional.
-Linear response calculations are carried out using the LMTART[S\onlinecite{lmtart1S, lmtart2S}] code with the ideal cubic structures (i.e., without distortions).
-The crystal structures are taken from ref.S\cite{struct-BBOS} for BaBiO$_3$ and ref.
-S\cite{struct-BPOS} for BaPbO$_3$.
-For VASP calculations, the PAW-PBE pseudopotential is used, which is also coupled with the HSE calculations.
+The electronic structures are calculated using both the VASP[\onlinecite{vasp}] code with GGA(PBE)[\onlinecite{PBE}] and HSE06[\onlinecite{HSE2006}] exchange-correlation functionals and WIEN2k[\onlinecite{wien2k}] code with GGA(PBE)[\onlinecite{PBE}] exchange-correlation functional.
+Linear response calculations are carried out using the LMTART[\onlinecite{lmtart1, lmtart2}] code with the ideal cubic structures (i.e., without distortions).
+The crystal structures are taken from Ref.\onlinecite{struct-BBO} for BaBiO$_3$ and Ref. \onlinecite{struct-BPO} for BaPbO$_3$.
+For VASP calculations, the PAW-PBE pseudopotential is used in both DFT-GGA and DFT-HSE calculations.
 The energy cutoff for the wavefunction is 400 eV.
 The results of GGA calculations from VASP are double checked with results from WIEN2k with GGA(PBE) exchange-correlation functional.
 In linear response calculations, a 32$^3$ k mesh is used to converge the electron charge density.
 The electron phonon coupling constant is obtained with a 8$^3$ q mesh with 35 independent q points in the irreducible Brillouin zone.
-We use virtual crystal approximation to simulate doping effect.
+We use virtual crystal approximation to simulate the doping effect in the linear response calculations.

+For GW calculations, we use the self-consistent quasi-particle GW (scQPGW) as implemented in VASP.
+To ensure good convergence of the scQPGW calculations, we use an energy cutoff of 400 meV, 480 bands and 6$\times$6$\times$6 k-mesh for the 10-atom/cell (Ba,K)BiO$_3$ and 240 bands and 12$\times$12$\times$4 k-mesh for the 6-atom/cell Hf/ZrNCl compounds.